 Youth supervision is not provided by the HAT team.
-All youth must have adult supervision at a rate of no more than 1 adult for every 5 youth.
-Youth participation is limited to the rank of 1st class or higher and age 13+ for Advanced Backpacking and 14+ for Advanced Winter Awareness.
+All youth must have adult supervision at a rate of no more than 1 adult for every 5 youth for the classroom portion and 1 adult for every 3 youth for the outdoor experience.
+Youth participation is limited to the rank of 1st class or higher and age 13+ or 12 years old with the completion of 7th grade for the indoor sessions, 14+ or 13 years old with completion of 8th grade for the advanced courses (Winter Awareness, Backpacking, etc..), and 14+ for the Leave No trace (LNT) course.
 Administration of prescribed medications and behavior of the youth is the responsibility of the youth's supervisor.